-The fault shouldn’t lie between the victim or its followers.
+The fault shouldn’t lie on the victim or her followers.
 For all we know, there are underlying reasons for her attempt that may never see light.

-Suicide and self-harm stem from many places, but social media plays a big part over the years.
+Suicide and self-harm stem from many places, but social media has been playing a big part over the years.
 Social media’s use or harm has been debated countlessly, yet every generation of people surround themselves with it as regularly as breathing.

-Malaysian social media users typically spend plenty amount of their time scrolling the around, with Facebook taking the top spot as the most frequently used.
+Malaysian social media users typically spend a big amount of their time scrolling around, with Facebook taking the top spot as the most frequently used.

 The growth of suicide and its reach over a technologically rich generation

 Unlike generations from way back when technology didn’t put people at the forefront, they were shielded from anonymous judgement and relied on real-time comments and social cues to interpret information.